udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 **MediaChain** is a singular data fabric for open-first media applications.
 It is a decentralized blockchain for applications and users to publish, discover, and collaborate on media metadata.
 It is built on Ethereum and IPFS.

+**[Counterfactual](https://counterfactual.com)** is a generalized framework for native state channels integration in Ethereum-based decentralized applications.
+They may also provide pre-audited modules for developers to adopt.

+**[Perun](https://www.perun.network)** is a framework that supports off-chain protocols for simple payments and generic smart contract off-chain execution.
+Perun's channels can be virtual, which means that off-chain transactions do not require interaction with intermediaries thereby further reducing trust, latency and costs.
+In additional Perun offers strong security guarantees backed up by scientific methods from cryptographic research

+**[Nucypher](https://www.nucypher.com)** helps dApp developers store, share, and manage private data on public blockchains with decentralized proxy re-encryption as a service.

 We have also reviewed and researched a few key blockchain projects that focus on multi-chain architecture with inter-blockchain communication.
 These projects include Plasma, Polkadot, Aion Network, Wanchain, and Cosmos.

 ## 9. Use Cases